itayG98/itayG98/README.md

 - 👋 Hi, I’m @itayG98
-- 👀 I’m interested in learning Fullstack Web Development .
-Currenlty in the Front End section.
+- 👀 I’m interested in learning Fullstack Web Development using C# and .NET .
-- 🌱 I’m currently learning HTML CSS Javascript
+- 🌱 I’m currently learning HTML CSS Javascript and C# at Sela College for Devlopers .
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... itai.g98@gmail.com